 In a simpler explanation, institutions push prices lower to make the markets appear to be bearish to increase the demand.
-When the market appears to be bearish, investors gradually buying the asset at a lower price and wait for the asset’s price to bounce to a higher price.
+When the market appears to be bearish, investors gradually buy the asset at a lower price and wait for the asset’s price to bounce to a higher price.

-Indicators To Identify a Bear Trap Pattern
+Indicators to Identify a Bear Trap Pattern

 The bull and bear trap is inevitable and it can be tricky to identify when you are trading, but it’s not impossible to identify with technical analysis.
 Here are some of the technical indicators to help you spot some of these symptoms and to reduce your risks of exposure.